 Proof generation

-For validiums to function, zero-knowledge (ZK) proofs are necessary.
+For validations to function, zero-knowledge (ZK) proofs are necessary.
 After a transaction has been processed, the operator will create ZK-proofs.
 These cryptographic proofs show that the off-chain computations were done appropriately and that the resultant state transitions adhere to the Ethereum network laws.
 Importantly, ZK-proofs safeguard privacy by not revealing any details about the transactions themselves, which allows them to accomplish this.

 Proof verification